 Now desperate to fill the role, you elicit the help of a number of staffing agencies to begin sourcing the position.
 After sifting through countless resumes, you find your needle-in-a-haystack candidate.
 Gloating from your success, the feeling is short-lived as the process will undoubtedly reset itself with the next difficult-to-hire position.

 In my experience working with hiring managers, mainly in the information technology sector, part of the problem is this repetitive sequence of events has become the cultural norm.
-It’s simply how organizations source difficult-to-fill positions.
-The next glaring issue is the simplest one to fix: the job description.
+We blame lackluster job boards, complex applicant processes and poor recruiting performance, but at the end of the day, sometimes the best solution is the one staring you right in the face.

 You’ve heard it before, but the reality is that a well-crafted job description can easily make or break your recruiting success.
 Yet, it is by far, one of the most overlooked aspects of the recruiting process.
 A survey released by TheLadders, a job search firm, revealed that while candidates reported investing up to 10 minutes reading a job posting, the average time their eyes stayed on the page was closer to 49.7 seconds – and that was in 2013!